Skip to main content

 • Team projects focused on real higher education issues and culminating with written reports and public presentations to senior administrators.

-• Projects expected to produce practical and actionable outcomes for UNC-Chapel Hill, NC Central University and the UNC system.
+• Projects expected to produce practical and actionable outcomes for UNC-Chapel Hill and NC Central University.

 • A personal leadership development plan derived from a 360-degree feedback assessment.